-Denise Humphreys Bebbington is Director of Women’s and Gender Studies, and Assistant Research Professor at the Department of International Development, Community and Environment (IDSC) at Clark University, USA.
+Denise Humphreys Bebbington is Director of Women’s and Gender Studies, and Associate Research Professor at the Department of International Development, Community and Environment (IDSC) at Clark University, USA.
 She is Lead Researcher on ESID’s politics of natural resources project in Bolivia.

 Denise is trained in development studies and history and has three decades of experience in Latin America.
 Her research has addressed the political ecology of natural gas in Bolivia and the implications of the gas economy for both indigenous peoples and regional societies, as well as mining conflicts in Peru.

 Humphreys Bebbington, D. and Grisi Huber, C. (2017).
 ‘Political settlements, natural resource extraction, and inclusion in Bolivia‘, ESID Working Paper 77.
 Manchester.